SAP-samples/teched2022-DA264/exercises/ex1/README.md

 9. Select 'TECHED_DA264'.
 <br>![](/exercises/ex1/images/Ex01_Part03_09.png)

-10. The list of all available tables within the schema shows up.
+10. The list of all available tables within the schema.
 <br>![](/exercises/ex1/images/Ex01_Part03_10.png)

-11. Type 'PHARMA_CLAIMS_##' in the 'Filter items' text field (where ## is your user number, for example if your user number is 99, then type 'PHARMA_CLAIMS_99').
+11. Type 'PHARMA_CLAIMS_##' in the 'Filter items' text field (where ## is your user number, for example if your last 2-digits of your username is '99', then type 'PHARMA_CLAIMS_99').
 <br>![](/exercises/ex1/images/Ex01_Part03_11.png)

 12. Click 'View FactSheet' on the 'PHARMA_CLAIM_##' database table tile (where ## is your user number).
 <br>![](/exercises/ex1/images/Ex01_Part03_12.png).

 13. This shows the 'Fact Sheet'.
 <br>![](/exercises/ex1/images/Ex01_Part03_13.png)

 The 'Fact Sheet' is the central place in SAP Data Intelligence Metatadata Explorer to find information about your data.
+From the Fact Sheet you can get insight into the data, such as column types, lineage, glossary terms that are associated to the data, and more.

 You can easily profile the data and get access to metadata information.
 It also contains links and information about business terms and tags associated to the dataset or the columns.
 Users can describe, rate, and comment on the data collaboratively.
 You can preparare the data for other downstream usage.